Wasserstein Adversarial Regularization (WAR) on label noise: Conclusion and discussion

 In this paper, we proposed Wasserstein Adversarial Regularization (WAR) to address the problem of learning with noisy labels.
 Using a ground cost based on class similarites or prior knowledge, we are able to change the geometry of the regularization loss according to class similarities.
 We compare WAR with state of the art algorithms on the Fashion-MNIST, CIFAR-10, CIFAR-100 benchmarks with noisy labels up to 40\%.
 WAR outperformed state of the art results on all benchmarks.
 Furthermore, we proved that WAR performs accurately on real life problems in both classification and semantic segmentation problems.

-Future works will consider exploring other strategies to define the ground cost, beyond the current `a priori' setting: such cost could be for instance learned from the data structure itself.
-Moreover, even if in this paper we focused on the label noise problem, WAR remains a generic regularization scheme that could be applied to other classical learning problems as enforcing adversarial robustness or semi-supervised learning.
+Our regularization scheme is versatile, and could be used in conjunction with other methods involving samples rejection.
+Future works will also consider exploring other strategies to define the ground cost, beyond the current {\em a priori} setting: such cost could be for instance derived from auxiliary tasks that do not involve labels, or by inspecting the confusion matrix score, obtained on the noisy validation set, along the learning process. \kf{A dynamic update of the class matrix is also a relevant research avenue to be studied in the case the noise statistics of the data change over time.} Moreover, even if in this paper we focused on the label noise problem, WAR remains a generic regularization scheme that could be applied to other classical learning problems as enforcing adversarial robustness or semi-supervised learning.
+In all those cases, disposing of a loss that is sensitive to inter classes relationships might help in designing more robust models that can focus on specific class imbalance or permutations.